AntonioFeijaoUK/www-ninagernow-com/docs/_pages/about.md

 ## My Journey**

 - After more than 10 years of regular meditation, several courses and educations in Denmark and USA, I finally got to be the empowerment coach and intuitive energy healer that I am meant to be.
+All the hours in God stillness lead me to connect with Spirit guides, that now support me in expression my true self.
+It is my mission to support others to connect with their Spirit guides, release and clear out programming and live a life from the Heart.

 Following communities have had a huge impact on my life journey - going from living a ordinary life to living an extraordinary life.